nursa-com/hypertrack-sdk-ionic-capacitor/CONTRIBUTING.md

        - `s.dependency 'HyperTrack'`

 2. Increment wrapper version

    - `package.json`
      - `version`

 3. Update CHANGELOG.md

+   - Add the release link to the bottom

 4. Update badge in README.md

-5. Commit
+5. Do the release dry run with `just release` and verify that the release is correct (checklist is in the command output)

+6. Commit and merge to master

-5. Create a version tag
+7. Create and push a new version tag

-6. Push branch and tags
-7. Create a Github repo release
+8. Create a Github repo release
    - Release title should be the current version tag

-8. `npm release`
-9. `npm publish`
+9. Run `npm publish` to publish the package to npm

 ## Scripts